clarenceb/kubernetes-arc-demo/README.md

 Arc for Kubernetes Demo
 =======================

-A simple demo to demo Arc enabled clusters:
+A simple demo to show Arc enabled clusters with:

 1. AKS
 2. MicroK8s on your laptop